breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 ![Workspace Folders](WebAppOrganization/Workspace@2x.png)

-- `package-lock.json` and `node_modules/` are created by `npm` and are related to how node.js manages intalled modules.
+- `package-lock.json` and `node_modules/` are created by `npm install` and are related to how node.js manages intalled modules.
 - `.gitignore` is created by `jskit init` with defaults for items that should be ignored by `git`
-- `.jshintrc` is created by `jskit init` to include a list of globals that are availble to a `JSKit` based project
+- `.jshintrc` is created by `jskit init` to include a list of globals that are availble to `JSKit` based projects
+- `Messages.sublime-project` is created by `jskit init` to provide a project organization for the SublimeText editor
 - `MessagesWeb/` is your `UIKit` based project
-- `MessagesWebTests/` is your `TestKit` based project, automatically created by `jskit init`
+- `MessagesWebTests/` is your `TestKit` based project, automatically created by `jskit add`
-- `MessagesWeb.sublime-project` is created by `jskit init` to provide defaults for the SublimeText editor

 The files you'll be most intersted in editing are inside the `MessagesWeb/` and `MessagesWebTests/` folders, the two projects in the workspace.